Causal Retrieval with Semantic Consideration: Experiments

 \subsubsection{e-CARE Evaluation}

-We utilize the e-CARE \citep{e-care} and BCOPA-CE \citep{balanced-copa-ce} datasets.
-The e-CARE dataset is split into training, validation, and test sets (6:1:1).
-BCOPA-CE is used only for training and validation, consisting of 500 triplets of \texttt{<cause, premise, effect>}, which we transform into 1,000 cause-effect pairs (\texttt{(cause, premise), (premise, effect)}).
-To prevent data leakage, pairs from the same triplet remain in the same split.
-The final dataset consists of 13,692 training, 2,232 validation, and 2,136 test examples.
+We use the e-CARE \cite{e-care} and BCOPA-CE \citep{balanced-copa-ce} for causal retrieval experiments.
+Although these datasets were originally designed for causal reasoning, we adapt them into a retrieval setting in order to evaluate whether \ours\ can effectively identify causally relevant information from large collections of text.
+The e-CARE dataset is divided into training, validation, and test splits following a 6:1:1 ratio.
+BCOPA-CE is used only for training and validation, consisting of 500 triplets of \texttt{<cause, premise, effect>}.
+We convert each triplet into two cause–effect pairs, \texttt{(cause, premise)} and \texttt{(premise, effect)}, resulting in 1,000 pairs.
+To prevent data leakage, pairs originating from the same triplet are kept within the same split (Table~\ref{tab:data_distribution}).